-6 or above in both English Language and Literature, 6 or above in all Sciences.
+6 or above in both English Language and Literature, 6 or above in all Sciences, Biology should be a strength.
 6 or above in Maths.
 Minimum total of 5 GCSES at grade 5 or above.
 No homework/effort gradings of a 3.